-Nudging Providers to Curtail Dangerous Opioid Prescribing: A Trial to Investigate Mechanisms with Mireille Jacobson, Weston Merrick, David Powell, Adam Sacarny, and Ian Williamson
+Nudging Providers to Curtail Dangerous Opioid Prescribing: A Trial to Investigate Mechanisms with Mireille Jacobson, Weston Merrick, David Powell, Adam Sacarny, and Jan Williamson

-Abstract: Prescription Monitoring Programs (PMPs) aim to reduce inappropriate opioid prescribing but may be underutilized by clinicians.
-To test whether provider letters can increase PMP use and decrease co-prescriptions of opioids and benzodiazepines or gabapentinoids, we conduct a randomized clinical trial of 12,000 prescribers in Minnesota whose patients had filled an opioid prescription and either a benzodiazepine or gabapentinoid prescription in the four months prior to randomization.
+Abstract: Nearly all states have Prescription Monitoring Programs (PMPs) to facilitate safer prescribing of opioids and other drugs, but research suggests that these systems only deliver benefits when health care professionals are required to use them.
+Even with PMP mandates in place, providers may be unaware of the dangers of co-prescribing opioids with benzodiazepines or gabapentinoids, which include increased risk of overdose and death.
+We conduct a randomized clinical trial of 12,000 prescribers in Minnesota whose patients had filled an opioid prescription and either a benzodiazepine or gabapentinoid prescription in the four months prior to randomization.
 Prescribers received an initial and follow-up letter highlighting either 1) a new PMP use requirement, 2) a list of up to five patients with opioid co-prescriptions, 3) both the PMP use requirement and the patient co-prescription list or 4) control (no letters).
-We find that in the 60 days post intervention, treated prescribers were 2.9 percentage points (p.p.) more likely to search the PMP than prescribers in the control group, with statistically significant effects for prescribers receiving letters on the PMP use requirement alone or with the patient coprescription list (increase in likelihood to search by 4.3 p.p. and 4 p.p., respectively).
-The interventions did not statistically significantly reduce the number of patients with an opioid co-prescription.
-Higher PMP search rates persisted for at least 90 days for prescribers receiving letters highlighting PMP use requirements relative to control.
+Using administrative data, we track effects of the letters on prescriptions and PMP usage and queries.
+Results will inform future work by state and local policymakers to make opioid prescribing safer.

-Impact of New Curriculum for Introductory Economics Courses on Student Opinions and Economic Knowledge with Rena Rosenberg and Sarah Thomas
+Impact of New Curriculum for Introductory Economics Courses on Student Opinions and Economic Knowledge with Rena Rosenberg and Sarah Thomas making course content more relevant and accessible.

-Abstract: Curriculum Open-access Resources for Economics (CORE) is an alternative curriculum to teach introductory economics.
-The goal of the CORE USA Project is to expand student reach and to inspire a more diverse student body to pursue economics long-term by making course content more relevant and accessible.
 We conduct two confidential surveys with students enrolled in spring 2020 introductory economics courses at Columbia University and Barnard College.
 The two surveys, conducted at the start and end of the semester, ask students about their reasons for enrolling in the course, their interest in the field of economics and career aspirations, and their opinions about markets and traits important for success as an economist.
 The surveys also assess their knowledge of economic concepts and data literacy.
 We compare responses for student enrolled in courses that use CORE to those of students enrolled in courses that follow a more traditional curriculum.
 We complement our quantitative research with qualitative findings from focus groups conducted in spring 2020 and spring 2021.